nasa/astrobee/INSTALL.md

 - If you are an external developer, see: \subpage install-nonNASA

 - If you have NASA internal access and need to cross-compile for the robot hardware, see: \subpage install-NASA

-For users installing Astrobee on a Virtual Machine with the intent on running simulations:
-VMWare and VirtualBox have been both tested to work well; Allocate an appropriate amount of RAM, number of processors and video memory given your total computer capabilities; If graphics acceleration is available on the settings, turn it on.
-For reference (not required), an example of a setup capable of running the simulation smoothly has 8GB RAM, 4 Processors and 128MB Video memory.

-*Note: You will need 4 GBs of RAM to compile the software.
-If you don't have that much RAM available, please use swap space.*

-*Note: Please ensure you install the 64-bit PC (AMD64) version of Ubuntu (desktop for simulation and development).
-We do not support running Astrobee Robot Software on 32-bit systems.*